 Looking after a sickly dog is never an enjoyable experience.
-You love your dog when he’s bounding up and down, hoovering up leftover food and giving you someone to cuddle while your favorite TV show is on.
-So how do you stop him getting sickly and keep him cuddly?
+You love your dog when they are bounding up and down, hoovering up leftover food and giving you someone to cuddle while your favorite TV show is on.
+So how do you stop your pooch from getting sickly?

 The best way to deal with viruses in your dog is to prevent them.
 There are a number of viruses your dog can get, from parvovirus and coronavirus to astrovirus and distemper virus.
 These can cause a range of symptoms, from diarrhea and vomiting to weight loss, seizures, rashes, and paralysis and can seriously impact the functionality of your dog’s vital organs.
 Some viruses can even be fatal to your dog!

 Preventing Viral Infections